 Mary Ni currently serves as the Director of Quality at CAIPA.
 Mary has over 8 years of rich and diverse experience working with independent practice associations, accountable care organizations, managed care organizations, and state initiatives.
 Her areas of concentration include strategic planning, practice transformation, quality improvement, provider education and engagement, and managing high-impact projects from concept to completion.
 In her current role, Mary works closely with managed care organizations and providers to maximize performance, streamline utilization, and optimize revenue.

-Cathy Wang currently serves as the Director of Government Affairs for CAIPA.
+Cathy Wang currently serves as the Director of Government Program for CAIPA.
 Cathy works closely with CAIPA providers to advocate and implement government initiatives, including the Quality Payment Program, Patient-Centered Medical Home (PCMH) and NY Medicaid EHR Incentive Program.
 Cathy also manages the Accountable Care Organization (ACO) Quality reporting and Promoting Interoperability (PI) reporting.

 Kyth Trieu joined CAIPA in 2018 as Director of Provider Network Management, bringing with him more than 20 years of experience in finance, healthcare, and project management.
 Kyth is leading the Provider Network Management department to help transform our business and tightly integrate our physicians’ network system to further our strategic goals.
 Prior to CAIPA, Kyth worked for Senior Whole Health which operated a Medicare Advantage plan.
 Kyth was responsible for strategic management, program management, and network development.
 He led enterprise-wide initiatives to position the company for profitable growth and to increase business effectiveness and quality.
 Kyth served in similar capacities with Empire Blue Cross Blue Shield and Healthplus PHSP Health Plans.
 He also spent over 10 years in the financial sector serving institutional clients.